denismcdonald/denismcdonald.github.io/about.md

 <br><br>
 Dearest netscape navigators,<br><br>
 Denis is my name, and uppercase endurance is my game.<br>
-You are welcome to engage me in correspondence.
+You are welcome to engage me in correspondence.<br>

 * <a href="mailto:{{ site.email }}">Email</a><br>
 * <a href="https://www.linkedin.com/in/denismcdonald/">LinkedIn</a><br>